 Tracking where the fish you eat for dinner was caught—and whether it came from an overfished area, or is really an endangered or protected species—has been notoriously difficult.
 A report by Oceana, which we examined earlier this month, found that an ungodly amount of the fish we eat may well be protected or endangered species that are mislabeled.

-But now, the new technology—available in a public beta version with full functionality—will collect an immense amount of data from around the world and will allow individuals to monitor the activities of fishing vessels for free, in near real-time.
+But now, the new technology—in beta testing as we speak—will collect an immense amount of data from around the world and will allow individuals to monitor the activities of fishing vessels for free, in real time.

 DiCaprio appeared with Secretary of State John Kerry, who said he invited the actor to the conference because of DiCaprio's activism; he just spent three years working on a documentary about climate change called Before the Flood.
 He also apparently puts his money where his mouth is, because, Kerry said of DiCaprio, "He came and he put up millions of dollars for protection that helped to set aside and protect some 772,000 square miles of vulnerable marine territory, and we're very grateful for that."
 He is a "funding partner" of the new technology.